-WWS offers a variety of adult education opportunities throughout the school year.
-Most of these focus on the Waldorf curriculum and child development, but we also offer include film screenings, lectures on pertinent topics of interest by outside experts, workshops, and more.
+The Washington Waldorf School is pleased to offer a variety of adult education opportunities throughout the school year to support, engage, and inspire our families and the wider community.
+The range of events include film screenings, lectures on pertinent topics of interest by outside experts, workshops, and more.
 While many of these events are primarily directed at parents, they generally are of wider interest, and anyone who is interested is welcome to attend.
 Most events are free.

 Past Events Include

-- Children's Garden Parent Education Evening, with Lani Hill: Developmental Milestones: A Road Map for Parents
+- Parent Education Evening, with Lani Hill: Developmental Milestones: A Road Map for Parents

 - Hygienic Eurythmy Course with Susan Walsh, Therapeutic Eurythmist

 - Next Steps, First Grade and Beyond, with Jennifer Page